Brussels, 28 October 2025

 On Tuesday 28 October, the ACLP Board organised a training in Brussels for the ten arbitrators appointed to assist parties in concluding a licensing agreement when negotiations over royalty fees reach an impasse.

-The ACLP has implemented a distinctive “baseball arbitration” mechanism, under which three arbitrators (two chosen by the parties + one jointly) determine which of the two proposed royalty fees — one from each Party — is closer to the true market value of the patented trait under negotiation.
+The ACLP has implemented a distinctive “baseball arbitration” mechanism, under which three arbitrators (two chosen by the parties and one jointly) determine which of the two proposed royalty fees — one from each party — is closer to the true market value of the patented trait under negotiation.
 Unlike conventional arbitration, there is no compromise option.

 The ACLP plans to regularly organise similar trainings to maintain the readiness of its arbitrators and uphold members’ confidence in the fairness and integrity of the process.